MDunn83/AADA/README.md

 | **V3.5** | Dynamic routing — automatic second pass triggered by critic disagreement | ✅ Current |
 | **V4** | Web application — browser UI, user auth, report history, streaming output | 🔜 Next |
 | **V5** | Commercial product — billing, public API, team collaboration, export options | 📋 Planned |

 ---

-## Why Multiple Models?

-Single-model AI has a known failure mode: it's a confident "yes-man."
-It answers in the direction of your question, fills gaps with plausible-sounding assumptions, and rarely volunteers what it doesn't know.

-AADA exploits the fact that Claude, Gemini, and GPT-4o are trained differently, on different data, with different tendencies.
-Disagreement between them is a signal where either one is wrong, or the question is genuinely uncertain.
-Either way, you want to know before you act.

-The goal isn't perfection.
-It's a response you can actually defend.

----